pnathanoj/pnathanoj.github.io/index.md

 layout: default
 ---

-I am interested in collaborating with students, researchers, and any other people with overlapping interests.
-At the moment, I am particularly interested in applications of EO to assess the sustainability of agricultural landscapes.
+I am interested in collaborating with students and researchers with overlapping interests.
+At the moment, I am particularly interested in applications of EO data to assess the sustainability of agricultural landscapes.

 ### News